How to Make Homemade Masala Chai

 Can I make chai tea and store it in the fridge?

-Yes, it's possible to make chai tea for later, but the freshly made cup will always taste the best.
-Once you learn how to make it, preparation time will significantly reduce.
+Yes, it’s possible to make chai tea for later, but the freshly made cup will always taste the best.
+Once you learn make it, preparation time will significantly reduce.
 10 minutes will be enough to gather all the ingredients, crush them and simmer them into a perfect cup of chai.
 If you store it in the fridge, you can reheat it in a microwave or in a saucepan or serve chilled over ice.

 Basic Homemade Masala Chai from a Scratch